 One of my friends asked me that question while we were chitchatting the other night at the gym.
-For someone who is not in the mood to tell a long story or to give a long answer, three words would suffice.
-This was my response to him: “I love nature.”
+For someone who was not in the mood to tell a long story, six words sufficed: “I love being one with nature.”

-Of course, there’s more to those three words than he could dig.
+Of course, there is more to those words than he could dig.
 The chance to draw the story out has come.

-First, I love mincing the awe-inspiring views at the summit – clouds, feathered creatures showing off their flying prowess, and aerial view of the low-lying lands and those in between hills…These are only some of what you can photograph atop.
+First, I love mincing the awe-inspiring views at the peak: clouds, feathered creatures showing off their flying prowess, and aerial view of the low-lying lands and those in between hills…These are only some of what you can photograph atop.
 There is no other way to experience this exquisite feeling of amazement when you see the world at a higher level—literally and figuratively—than to hike for it.

-Second, it gives me a clear answer on how far my stamina can go.
-I have been frequenting the sweatshop for quite some time now and I never had the chance to calibrate it through sport until I came across hiking.
+Second, it gives me a clear answer about how far my stamina can go.
+I have been frequenting the gym for quite some time now but I never had the chance to calibrate it to its maximum until I came across hiking.
 Doing it fuels me more to maintain my weight and shape (“When the Passive Health Buff is Provoked, the Blabbermouth Squeals“).

-Third, the kind of freedom it gives you just adds to top reasons.
-I can eat whatever and whenever without feeling chagrined knowing that I am burning them anyway.
+Third, the kind of freedom it gives adds up to the top reasons.
+I can eat whatever and whenever I want without feeling chagrined knowing that I am burning them anyway.
 The opportunity to dance along with the long legs of the clock is also something else.
-I can explore at my own pace without any particular schedule, no lesson plans, no phones, no worries, just a hungry (for perspiration) spirit on the loose.
+I can explore at my own pace without a particular schedule, no phones, less worries…just a hungry-for-perspiration spirit on the loose.

 Fourth, would be the adventure.
-I savor the challenge of summiting using these two lower limbs with their terminal parts.
-They are the real adventurers because they are the ones who, technically, have the power to take you there.
-That is the reason why I used them as the image of my blog.
+I savor the challenges head-on.
 Every step, every cut, every mosquito bite, every inquietude along the way is delicious.
-I was never bothered about having to eat the discomforts that backpacking offers but dithyrambic.
+I was never bothered about having to eat the discomforts that hiking offers but dithyrambic.

-I am taking my hat off to the woman who has been cheering me on this endeavor, my family, my friends, and to my hiking buddies and masters.
-LIFE IS CONSTANTLY ACCELERATING BECAUSE OF YOU!
+I’m taking my hat off to the woman who’s been cheering me on this passion, my family, my friends, and to my hiking buddies and masters.
+Life is accelerating because of you!